sohviluukkonen/kinase-modelling/README.md

 ## Modelling

-### Input preprocessing

-Input data files for the models were created from the new kinase and the pQSAR datasets with `data_preprocessing.py`

 ### Training and testing

 The training and testing of all models (except pQSAR) for all dataset and splits were run with `run_models.py`.
 The pQSAR models were separetaly run with `run_pQSAR.py`

 ### Hyperparameter optimisation

 The hyperparameter optimisation of the Random Forest and Xgboost models is done on the fly in `run_models.py`.
-For the D-MPNN models, it was done separately once with `run_optuna.py`.
+For the D-MPNN models, it was done separately once with `run_cp_opt.py`.

 ## Analysis